tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

                                    Homework1.java
 ```

-It would be nice to have a relatively easy way to prevent other files (files - not directories - the directores should be copied), most of which beging with a dot ('.'), from being copied over...
+It would be nice to have a relatively easy way to prevent other files, most of which beging with a dot ('.'), from being copied over...

 One way to do this is to create a `.gitignore` file, directly under `.../IntegratedProjects` and therefore adjacent to both `.git` and `UCSCext`.